Using Epsom Salt In Your Garden

 To counter transplant shock, provide plants with Epsom salt once they’ve been transplanted.
 This should help injured roots.

-Layer soil on top of salt so that roots don’t come into direct contact with the concentrated minerals right away.
+Layer soil on top of the salt so that roots don’t come into direct contact with the concentrated minerals right away.

 Pre-Planting Regimen: